kanaria69/Mainecoco/README.md

-## My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.
+## Did you hear about the scientist who was lab partners with a pot of boiling water?
+He had a very esteemed colleague.